Chicken-E/DiscordDataStatistics/README.md

 # DiscordDataStatistics
-Message statistics from requested discord data.
+Right now only message statistics from requested discord data.
+In future, maybe more.

 Run with node on the root folder of your discord data.
 (You need to install csv-parser with npm first)